-Fixed versus adjustable loans
+Adjustable versus fixed loans

-Your first few years of payments on a fixed-rate loan are applied mostly to pay interest.
-As you pay , more of your payment is applied to principal.
+Your first few years of payments on a fixed-rate loan are applied primarily to pay interest.
+This proportion gradually reverses as the loan ages.

 Have questions about mortgage loans?
 Call us at 410-451-2755.
 We answer questions about different types of loans every day.